mikec-1/Calendar-IA/README.md

 ## Prerequisites & Dependencies

-Before you begin, you need to have the following installed:
+To use my code, you need to have the following installed:

 *   **Xcode:** Version 13.0 or higher (available on the Mac App Store).
 *   **Swift:** Version 5.0 or higher (included with Xcode).